Frequently Asked Questions

 I studied a language other than French, German, or Spanish, so I cannot take the CLEP exam.
 Is there a CLEP-like test for me?

 Yes.
-Students who are fluent in Italian or in other modern languages currently not taught at Merrimack may still transfer in up to 12 semester credit hours by taking the Brigham Young University Foreign Language Achievement Test (FLATS).
-Please visit the Office of International Student Support, Sakowich 310, or contact them at 978-837-5210 or by email.
-Please contact the Registrar’s Office (ext.
-5320, Austin Hall 112) with your questions regarding transfer credits for languages currently not taught at Merrimack.
+Students who are fluent in modern languages not taught at Merrimack may still transfer in up to 12 semester credit hours by taking the Brigham Young University Foreign Language Achievement Test (FLATS).
+Please contact Annette Visconti (email@example.com) or Kelly Maccario (firstname.lastname@example.org) at the Academic Success Center to inquire about taking the FLATS for languages not taught at Merrimack College.”

 I took a foreign language in high school.
 Do I still have to satisfy this requirement?